jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/00 - Act 1 and Act2a indy docs/39 - Darth Charles.md

 > Truly I desire their (the people’s) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things...therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God.
 I will say no more.

-Clealr spoken words of being behind the times.
-Charles was not needed.
-His people could rule themselves.
-He should have been happy his children grew up.
+Clealr spoken words about being behind the times.
+Kings were no longer needed.
+The people could rule themselves.
+Charles should have been happy his children grew up.
 Instead he used their money to hire foreigners to kill them.
-Like a comedians who thinks he's funny because he never listens to the crowd.

-Yet Charles was merely defending the rules as defined by the ruling philosophy.
+Charles was merely defending the rules as defined by the ruling philosophy.
 Despite massive government debt, a restless population, and many chances for compromise, he didn't want to fix frontline problems, but protect the rules.
 He was an antagonist.
 The extras followed the protagonists, reached for new tools, fought and won their empowerment.

 Later kings still didn't learn.
-Even more distanced from the frontline inside their palaces and banquets and balls, their heads filled with gremlins tell them the rules are just, good, and last forever.
-Country wide banktrupcies, food shortages, and revolutions didn't kill these gremlins.
-Like Charles each faced the chopping block with the voice of God calling them martyrs.
+Even more distanced from the frontline inside their palaces and banquets and balls, their heads filled with gremlins that said the rules are just, good, and will never end.
+France, Spain, Russia had country wide banktrupcies, food shortages, and revolutions, and it didn't matter.
+The ultimate gremlin is isolation from the frontline.
+So many Darth Kings faced the chopping block with the voice of God calling them martyrs.

 So tell me, why did you ever think Darth Blockbuster was ever going to let Obi-Wan go?

+## Walking On Eggshells

+The battle scene.
+A new tool empowers the people, the Sith fight to retain their power, the Jedi fight to distribute it.
+If the former wins, the people's cyborgology stays dependant.
+If the latter wins, the people upgrade their powers to solve frontline problems.

+Remember philosophy is the largely unspoken ideals that tell members of society what’s right and wrong, a civilization's collective consciousness used by members to make rules.

+The more the Sith win, the bigger there Death Star rule book gets, the wider the lines between old and new society get.
+These lines represent increasingly different realities, existing at the same time.

+When someone has their own version of reality separate from society, we call it a mental illness.
+Dealing with this person is said to be like "walking on eggshells", because it's very hard to socialize with a unique version of right and wrong.
+The lesson is when Techvolution is held back, and society gets more out of whack, the Sith and Jedi are walking on egg shells with each other.
+Compromise is impossible.

+So with that, Darth Blockbuster hands Obi-Wan his weapon, and offers a duel.

-Whenever the Death Star is struck down, a new heirachy forms around the new tools.
-And when human technological evolution surpasses these tools, the Sith use societ's rule book to keep themselves at the top, and the supposed children on the bottom.
+Obi-Wan grabs his weapon.
+But he knows this fight will be different.
+In the past, whenever the Death Star is destroyed by a new tool, a new heirachy forms around it.
+And when human technological evolution surpasses these tools, the Sith have formed around it, and made a new Death Star to protect their power and keep and keep their supposed children on the bottom.

-So Darth Blockbuster hands Obi-Wan his weapon, and offers a duel.

-And one more time a Jedi knight fights a Sith lord.
-They swipe, slice, jump and leap.
-Obi-Wan is doing well.
-But he knows he can't win this fight alone.
-For as long as the hierarchy exists, killing one king, only lets another take his place.
+Obi-Wan knows, for as long as the hierarchies exists, killing one king, only lets another take his place.

 The Death Star is a tool, a rule book that keeps new tools down, and the extras distracted from their natural Techvolution.
-To trule defeat Darth Blockbuster and the Sith, we must make a tool that replaces the Death Star, and continually enforces our natural evolution.
-We need Techvolution's rule book.
+To trule defeat Darth Blockbuster and the Sith, we must stop destroying the Death Star, and instead make a tool that replaces the Death Star.
+One that continually enforces our natural evolution where Techvolution is perpetual ruling philosophy.

-And only we, the extras, can build it.
+And only the extras can build it.
+If we stay out of the battle, we force the Jedi to re-fight the same battle.
 Thus, as Obi-Wan looks over at his student, he knows his job is done.
 He looks over at you Skywalker, and he sees not the kid asking about the rebellion of the mind, but the kid who will win the rebellion with a new tool.

 Obi-Wan lifts his sword.
-Darth Blockbuster quickly strikes him down, and kills the Jedi master.
+And smiles as coming eternal rest, and eternal victory, as Darth Blockbuster strikes him down.

-Now, Skywalker you have to build the tool to forever defeat the Death Star.
-It keeps coming back, interfering with Techvolution.
-While Techvolution is the new philosophy that literally empowers humanity to technological evolve, without a tool to make it real, the Sith will return with a new Death Star of rules.

-Now, we can build the Jedi's Life Star by asking a simple question, the same one that killed Darth King.
+Now, Skywalker you have to build the Life Star.
+We're going to start, by asking a simple question, the same one that killed Darth King.
 How old are you?